hackman/mysql-cgroup-plugin/README.md

 # What is this?

-This is a MariaDB audit_cgroup plugin.
+This is a MariaDB plugin that allows to limit all connections of a user to certain CPU and/or I/O BW.

+To achieve that, the plugin is built as an audit plugin.

 It will check if /sys/fs/cgroup/{cpu,memory,blkio}/mysql cgroups exist and if so, it will create new cgroups per-user under them.

-This will allow administrators to control the CPU and Blkio utilization per-user by imposing proper limits for all of their connections.
+This will allow administrators to control the CPU and I/O utilization per-user by imposing proper limits for all of their connections.

+In the future it may also include network BW limits.

 # Build
 The current version is prepared to be build against MariaDB.